Miss Kaylea Arnold

-Mrs Cook is our English Subject Lead (KS2)
+Mrs Hewitson is our English Subject Lead

 'I love English at St. Teresa’s because there is always something to learn and your opinion is always heard.
 It’s an amazing subject which thanks to the teachers I have learnt to love and enjoy’ – Year 6 pupil

 At St. Teresa’s we believe that English and communication are key life skills.
-Through the English curriculum, we help children develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language and equip them with the skills to become lifelong learners.
+English is at the heart of all children’s learning.
+Through the English curriculum, we help children to become lifelong learners.
+They develop skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language for a variety of purposes.

 Speaking and listening skills are key to the overall development of our children at St. Teresa’s.
 We encourage all pupils to verbalise their thinking and express their opinions in a reflective, articulate and considerate way.
-Opportunities for the development of their skills are varied through work in class, worship and whole school events such as drama productions and assemblies.
+Opportunities for the development of their skills are varied through work in class, worship and whole school events such as drama productions, celebrations and assemblies.